McTavishLab/physcraper_ms/joss_submission.md

 ## DNA sequence search and cleaning

-- The next step is to identify the search taxon.
+- The next step is to identify and validate the search taxon.
 This must be a taxon (a named clade) from the NCBI taxonomy.
 It will be used to constraint the DNA sequence search on the GenBank database within that taxonomic group.
   By default, the search taxon is the most recent common ancestor (MRCA) of the